 '''

-(require htdp/gui)
+(require htdp/gui) package: htdp-lib

 '''

 The teachpack provides functions for creating and manipulating graphical user interfaces.
 We recommend using 2htdp/universe instead.

 Window A Window is a data representation of a visible window on your computer screen.

 GUI-ITEM A GUI-Item is a data representation of an active component of a window on your computer screen.